-For anyone following this blog specifically for the mental health content, I have moved all that stuff (and more!) to my new site Wellness with M.K.
-I’m excited to have a new platform specifically for (what tends to be more personal) Mental Health content that I can separate from my “professional” writing portfolio and more academic work.
+For anyone following this blog specifically for the mental health content, I have moved all that stuff (and more!) to my new site Holding Space I’m excited to have a new platform specifically for (what tends to be more personal) Mental Health content that I can separate from my “professional” writing portfolio and more academic work.

 I’ll still be putting the same amount of effort and research into my posts.
 They’ll just be in a place to which potential employers won’t be immediately directed as I look for a job.
 Because of the personal nature of some of the information I share, and the stigma surrounding mental health, I think the best thing for me to do right now is to separate my information into two different outlets.

 I think this separation is actually something that will motivate me to post more often in both places.
-So, if you’re here for health and wellness information and my personal health journey, head over to Wellness with M.K. and click “Follow!”
+So, if you’re here for health and wellness information and my personal health journey, head over to Holding Space and click “Follow!”

-Trigger Warning: This post discusses sexual assault and mentions suicidal ideation.
-If you need support, you can call RAINN/National Sexual Assault Hotline: 1-800-656-4673, reach out to the National Suicide Prevention Lifeline: 1-800-273-8255, or text “Start” to 741741 to reach the anonymous Crisis Text Line.
+Warning: This post discusses sexual assault and suicidal ideation, and may be triggering.
+If you need support, call RAINN/National Sexual Assault Hotline: 1-800-656-4673, reach out to the National Suicide Prevention Lifeline: 1-800-273-8255, or text “Start” to 741741 to reach the anonymous Crisis Text Line.

 Released in May 2017, the Emmy-nominated Netflix documentary series The Keepers examines the decades-old unsolved murder of beloved Catholic School Teacher Sister Cathy Cesnick in Baltimore.
 The series connects the nun’s disappearance and murder to the claims of sexual abuse filed against the then-chaplain of Archbishop Keogh High School by former-students in the 1990’s.
 Through interviews and conversations with former Keogh students, The Keepers pieces together the story of Sister Cathy, the dark testimonies of mistreatment by chaplain Father Maskell, and the ways in which the cases may have been mishandled by Baltimore police or repressed by the Catholic Church.